qut-dmrc/encrypt_all_the_things/presentation.md

 ## unencrypted devices

-interview with journalist in country opressing the press with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.
+interview with journalist in country oppressing the press with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.

 Note:
 * even if something similar might have happened, all examples are made up